Courses | Credit(s) | Contact | Lab |

 Prerequisite: Minimum grade of C in NUR 3825

-This course contributes to the development of nursing competence toward a diverse population.
+This course uses a competency-based conceptual framework to provide online RN to BSN students the opportunity to examine the development of nursing competence in a diverse population.
 Global approaches to healthcare will be examined to aid the nurse in the development of professional nursing practice.
 Key issues and trends related to selected national and global healthcare topics will be explored.
 Specific attention will be given to basic health beliefs of selected cultures, health disparities, and under-served populations both nationally and internationally.

 |